 The majority of application deadlines for summer and spring schemes tend to be between the end of January and the end of February, with many firms also sharing a deadline at the end of March, but it’s best to apply early.
-If you’re a non-lawyer, you’ll need to apply by the end of October for most winter schemes.
+If you’re a non-law student, you’ll need to apply for most winter schemes by the end of October.